Unconventional spin Hall effects in nonmagnetic solids: Introduction

 The spin Hall effect can be in general separated between extrinsic and intrinsic contributions \cite{sinova2015spin}.
 While the extrinsic component can originate from side-jump and skew-scattering by impurities, the intrinsic one is determined directly from the relativistic electronic structure; all these contributions can be calculated in linear response theory \cite{sinova2015spin, gradhand}.
 Because the charge and spin current are related through a third order spin Hall conductivity tensor whose indices may correspond to any spatial direction ($x, y$ or $z$), the charge-to-spin conversion could in principle occur in 27 different configurations.
-Still, the unconventional analogues of spin Hall effect (USHE) remained completely unexplored until few years ago, as they can manifest uniquely in crystals with particular symmetries \cite{wimmer2015spin, seemann2015symmetry}.
-Only recently, spin transport experiments performed in MoTe$_2$ revealed components with unusual spin polarization and spin Hall efficiency comparable with the conventional one \cite{vignale, casanova}.
-While it clearly demonstrated their huge potential for spintronics applications, very few compounds allowing USHE have been so far proposed.
-The efficient route to search or design materials with appropriate characteristics is therefore needed.
+Surprisingly, the unconventional analogues of spin Hall effect (USHE) remained completely unexplored until few years ago, when they were theoretically predicted in non-magnetic crystals with low symmetry, \cite{anisotropy, wimmer2015spin, seemann2015symmetry} and ferromagnets where symmetry breaking is caused by the magnetization \cite{ferromagnets_perspective}.
+From the experimental side, only recently spin transport measurements in MoTe$_2$ revealed components with unusual spin polarization and spin Hall efficiency comparable with the conventional one \cite{vignale, casanova}.
+Although it demonstrated their huge potential for spintronics applications, few compounds allowing USHE have been so far proposed, and the efficient route to search or design materials with appropriate characteristics is still needed.